RudraSuthar-web/Research-Analyst-Agent/README.md

 ---

 ## Overview
 Research Analyst Agent is designed as a practical AI research workflow rather than a simple “chat with PDF” demo.
-It combines document ingestion, semantic retrieval, optional live web search, and citation-aware synthesis into a single pipeline that can be used from either a Streamlit UI or a CLI.
+It combines document ingestion, semantic retrieval, optional live web search, and citation-aware synthesis into a single pipeline that can be used from a CLI.

 The architecture is optimized for local development on modest hardware.
 Qdrant supports local persistence without requiring a separate server process in its local integration mode, while Groq handles the heavy LLM inference remotely.